#OriginStory: 10 years ago I was placed on a 5150 and spent 48 hours under psychiatric evaluation

 I would meet with Bert every few weeks at this long picnic table he had in the main area of his production company.
 I won’t go into what we discussed out of privacy reasons, but I remember sitting writing his wiki page and online bio, digesting all of the details of his life.
 (They’ve since changed it but you can read his wiki page here.)

 Among his many credits (all of this is from memory), he changed the branding for National Geographic from scientists inside a lab to being out in the field.
 He also created the “cinéma vérité” style of filming (for the small screen) when he produced the TV show Cops.
-(For us normal people, that’s the follow along style that makes you feel like you’re in the field and not objectively viewing via a stationary point.)
+(That’s the ‘follow along style’ that makes you feel like you’re in the field and not objectively viewing via a stationary point.)

 He had recently done a show with Oprah, and oh yeah the whole Amazing Race thing – they had a couple of seasons.
 THE MAN IS PERSONAL FRIENDS WITH … I COULDN’T EVEN TELL YOU HOW MANY FORMER PRESIDENTS!